-It has a great caravan park with a toilets that are cleaner than the average hospital operating theatre, a new(ish) pool/recreation centre, a good and helpful visitor centre, good coffee at the cafe and a Best Western Motel which, while looking entirely uninviting from the outside, is newly and relatively tastefully renovated and has a restaurant which is more than passable, called “Russian Jack’s” and named after a gold mining legend, .
+It has a great caravan park with a toilets that are cleaner than the average hospital operating theatre, a new(ish) pool/recreation centre, a good and helpful visitor centre and good coffee at the cafe.
+It even has an ubiquitous Best Western Motel which, while looking entirely uninviting from the outside, is newly and relatively tastefully renovated.
+Even its restaurant, called “Russian Jack’s” and named after a gold mining legend, is more than passable, , .

 We ask about tyre repairs and I race off to find the recommended location but it is very closed.
-The only solution to that problem is more coffee because it has turned out that Halls Creek is more multicultural than one might have imagined and we were served good coffee at the Bakery by a South American woman who clearly knows her coffee.
+The only solution to that problem is more coffee because it has turned out that Halls Creek is more multicultural than one might have imagined.
+We were served good coffee at the Bakery by a South American woman who clearly knows her coffee.

 I return to the bakery to find Kaylee on the phone to Telstra again.
 The frustration meter has finally reached the red zone and I fear for her blood pressure levels.
 My attempts to persuade her to calm down are met with a stream of invective and arm movements that resemble a manic semaphore operator.
 I retreat with my coffee.
 Kaylee gives up.
 We head for the campground.

 The campground ‘grass’ doesn’t look as if it has seen water in several years and the pine railings have passed their use by date.
 We camp near a permanent resident living in a dilapidated camper that clearly no longer runs.
 The resident himself has seen better days and has a hang dog look and one arm.